Augustus Burbank: Death

-Burbank died of heart disease on June 27, 1895, aged 72.
+Burbank died, of heart disease, in 1895, aged 72.
 Three years later, Alice remarried, to Charles Torrey.
-He died in 1918 while they were living in Plymouth, Massachusetts, after which Alice returned to Yarmouth, where she died in 1938, aged about 90.
-Burbank, his two wives and three of his children are interred in the same plot in Yarmouth's Riverside Cemetery, a plot also shared with the family of Charles Chesley Springer.
-Maurice had moved to Vancouver, where he died in 1969, aged 89.
-He was buried in the city's Mountain View Cemetery.
+Torrey died in 1918 while they were living in Plymouth, Massachusetts, after which Alice returned to Yarmouth, where she died in 1938, aged about 90.
+Burbank, his two wives and three of his four children are interred in the same plot in Yarmouth's Riverside Cemetery, a plot also shared with the family of Charles Chesley Springer.
+(Maurice had moved to Vancouver, where he died in 1969, aged 89.
+He was buried in the city's Mountain View Cemetery.)